 Composite fatigue testing evaluates the properties of the material when subjected to cyclic loading over time.
 Element offers fatigue testing of composites so you can be certain that your material is fit for purpose.

 Test for Composite Fatigue Properties

 Composite fatigue testing varies from fatigue testing of metals because composites fibers are oriented, which means the fatigue properties depend on direction, layup, and failure mode.

-Element offers different test methods for evaluating the fatigue properties of composite materials, including tension-tension, tension-compression, compression-compression, bending fatigue, and fatigue crack growth.
+Element offers different test methods for evaluating the fatigue properties of composite materials, including:

-Depending on the method, fatigue tests may be performed in-plane in the fiber dominated direction, or out of plane with interlaminar loading to assess damage and damage growth.
+Depending on the method, fatigue tests may be performed in-plane in the fiber-dominated direction, or out of plane with interlaminar loading to assess composite damage tolerance and damage growth.
 Our composite fatigue testing labs have multiple load frames equipped with aligned hydraulic grips for a range of load capacities to support the different methods.

 For more information about our composite fatigue testing services, or to request a quote, contact us today.